FISH & QUART – AFTER DARK – GATSBYS – BRANNIGANS – EMPERIE, 65 CHURCH GATE

 c1970’s menu

-The pub closed in the 1980s and became the After Dark night spot ,followed by Gatsby’s and Brannigan’s after the building was gutted by a fire in December 1990.
+The pub closed c 1985 and was put up for auction, became the After Dark night spot ,followed by Gatsby’s and Brannigan’s after the building was gutted by a fire in December 1990.
+Which was a sad end to one of Leicesters famous inns.

 Brannigan’s